Social Sciences (Critical Autism Studies) MA

 The programme is delivered via blended learning, with a combination of face-to-face discussions and online and independent study.

-Taught sessions will be delivered in two-day blocks, held three times a semester per module, with the opportunity to participate in additional sessions via the virtual learning environment.
+There are six taught sessions per module which are often delivered as blocks of two consecutive days, with the opportunity to participate in additional sessions via the virtual learning environment.

 All seminars will be a combination of tutor-led and student-developed interactive learning.
 You will also engage with tutors on a one-to-one basis.